Welcome to The Old School House, Carlecotes

 BALANCE PAYABLE 6 WEEKS BEFORE ARRIVAL

-If booking is made within the 6 weeks please make a full payment on booking.
+If your booking is made within the 6 weeks please make a full payment on booking.

 Arrival & departure